sebastiansIT/SHSWebComponents/README.md

 ## License
 The Software itself is published under a [GNU LESSER GENERAL PUBLIC LICENSE](./LICENSE).

-My logo for the component based on a [logo for Web Components](https://github.com/webcomponents/webcomponents-icons) created by WebComponents.org.
+My logo for the collectin based on a [logo for Web Components](https://github.com/webcomponents/webcomponents-icons) created by WebComponents.org.
 The original logo is licensed under a [Creative Commons BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).
 In fact of this my derived logo is also licensed under Creative Commons BY-SA 3.0.